segerphilip/DataScience16FinalProject/ProjectProposal.md

 The biggest obstacle would likely be the fact that we may be scraping our own data, continuously.
 Getting a workable dataset that is both useful to what we are looking into and contains enough information is going to be tough, so we need to figure out the best course of action that will get us the most useful information.

 #### *Given each of your YOGAs (see here), in what ways is this project well-aligned with these goals, and in what ways is it misaligned?
-If there are ways in which it is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.
-There should be an individual section for each person on the team addressing the fit between the YOGA and the project topic.
+If there are ways in which it is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.*
 ##### Patrick

 This project seems to align very well with my goals.
 My primary goal is to spend more time looking at outside research papers and contributions made from the community, which is well-aligned with this project in particular.
 There’s a lot of prior research that has been done in this space, and I’ve already found some great papers that have been just challenging enough such that I can gain a lot from them with some investment of time.
 Additionally, there seems to be a good amount of room for me to get better at documentation over the course of the project.
 There’s a lot to learn, a lot to do, which should indicate that there will be a lot to document.